openstack/api-site/firstapp/source/networking.rst

     | tenant_id           | 0cb06b70ef67424b8add447415449722     |
     +---------------------+--------------------------------------+

-All right, now you're ready to go ahead and create members for the load balancer pool, referencing the floating IPs:
+You are ready to create members for the load balancer pool, which reference the floating IPs:

 ::